fperazzi/davis-2017/README.md

 The directory is structured as follows:

+ * `ROOT/cpp`: Implementation and python wrapper ofr the temporal stability.

  * `ROOT/python/tools`: contains scripts for evaluating segmentation.
      - `eval.py` : evaluate a technique and store results in HDF5 file
      - `eval_view.py`: read and display evaluation from HDF5.